 Once again, weather Gods entertained/blessed Bordeaux wine people with ever-changing weather.
-Winter in Bordeaux was one of the wettest and warmest in several decades, while spring months offered warm March, reasonably warm April and misty May.
+Winter in Bordeaux was one of the wettest and warmest in several decades, while spring offered warm March, reasonably warm April, and misty May.

 Flowering finished early but got hampered by severe outbreaks of mildew and oidium.
-Summer was so-so, with some outbreaks of hot weather in June, while July offered only a few days with temperatures over 30 degrees Celsius.
-August provided nothing of the warm and sunny weather, and chateau owners were really getting depressed and started talking about 2014 being a repeat of 1993 or 1994.
+Summer was so-so, with some spells of hot weather in June, while July offered only a few days with temperatures over 30 degrees Celsius.
+August provided nothing of the warm and sunny weather, and chateau owners were getting depressed and started talking about 2014 being a repeat of 1993 or 1994.

-Barrel tastings revealed for me that Pessac-Leognan, with its reds and whites, together with Pauillac and St. Estephe, stood strongest, followed by St.Julien, Margaux, Haut Medoc and Medoc.
+Barrel tastings revealed that Pessac-Leognan, with its reds and whites, and Pauillac and St. Estephe, stood strongest, followed by St.Julien, Margaux, Haut Medoc, and Medoc.
 Not really a single bad wine.
-Pomerol and St.Emilion, together with satellites, are more indifferent and not so homogenous in quality.
+Pomerol, St. Emilion, and satellites are more indifferent and not so homogenous in quality.
 However, some stunning wines have been made there.

 RATINGS